gates-023/repoA/README.md

 This is to practice resolving merge conflicts

-Changes are being made in repoA
+Changes are being made from repoA

 Changes are being made from repoB